 The terrain is flat and very easy cycling.
 Scenery includes vineyards, olive groves, horse studs, orchards and farmland.
 You are off the road on the new Hawke’s Bay cycle trails.
 On Yer Bike Winery Tours offers accessible adventure tourism for adults aged 20 to 80.

-On Yer Bike Winery Tours is a small friendly bike hire business located on State Highway 50, 7 km South of Hastings.
+On Yer Bike Winery Tours is a small friendly bike hire business located at Roy's Hill on State Highway 50, 7 km South of Hastings.
 We operate bicycle rentals focussed on Hawke's Bay wine tours from an established base in an olive grove, in the heart of the regions leading vineyards.

 Phil and Chris Wilcock took over the business in 2012 from Mike and Julie Russell who successfully operated On Yer Bike from their woolshed for twelve years.
 Phil and Chris are passionate about Hawke's Bay and offer flexible tour packages so you can enjoy a unique and 'different' experience.
 From our location on State Highway 50, cyclists have access to a number of internationally reknown wineries within a few kilometres.

 On Yer Bike is the oldest bike hire company focussed on winery tours in Hawke's Bay, and we have enjoyed very positive feedback from enthusiastic visitors from around the world - including being recommended by Lonely Planet.

 On Yer Bike Winery Tours is the “original” bike wine tour company.

 Arrive at our base at 2543 State Highway 50, Roys Hill, after 10.00 am and we will then get you set up with bikes, helmets, a map of the area and get you on your way.